authcompanion/authcompanion2/documentation/docs/guide/integrate.md

 ## With Frontend Clients

 After a user's successful account registration or login, AuthC will save the users JWT in local storage and Refresh token as a cookie, then redirect the user to your frontend application.

+Let' AuthC know where to redirect a user by setting the config `APPLICATION_ORIGIN=http://localhost:3002/v1/web/home` - right now it defaults to AuthC's temporary home page.

 With the token your web application can now:
 - Retrieve the token from local storage and add it as a Bearer HTTP `authentication` header with JavaScript when calling backend APIs/services.